Chrysomall/saucedemo-ui-automation/README.md

 -  Cucumber for BDD scenarios
 -  Maven for build and dependency management
 -  ExtentReports and Cucumber HTML for reporting
+-  Jenkins CI – for automated test execution on Git push and scheduled runs

 ---